renish-shah/MixTape/README.md

 ## Problem Description
 This is a program which reads user, playlist, and songs data from source json;
 Modifies the existing data in memory, and
-write a new output file with the modifications in the same foramt of source json.
+write a new output file with the modifications in the same format of the source json.

 ## To Run:
 1. MixTape.jar is located under https://github.com/renish-shah/MixTape